gokmax/.vim/README.md

 * [Vim plugins I use](http://mirnazim.org/writings/vim-plugins-i-use/)

 ##How to get it as my vim file?
-1. If you don't familiar to the command-line, just download the whole file as the .zip file in the download icon in the front of this page.
+* 1. If you don't familiar to the command-line, just download the whole file as the .zip file in the download icon in the front of this page.
-2. Else if you have a git account, just type the following command in your terminal.  // remember to open the folder you want before git clone it!
+* 2. Else if you have a git account, just type the following command in your terminal.  // remember to open the folder you want before git clone it!

                   git clone git://github.com/gokmax/.vim.git
+* 3. Belows Are the Installation in Unix-like system.

+###Installation
+1. Backup your old vim configuration files:

+        mv ~/.vim ~/.vim.orig
+        mv ~/.vimrc ~/.vimrc.orig

+2. Clone and install this repo:

+        git clone git://github.com/gokmax/.vim.git ~/.vim
+        ln -s ~/.vim/vimrc ~/.vimrc

 ##Where should I put the .vim files? (important!)
 This .vim files uses the map theory to save its configurations.
 As default, I